Exploring bulk Dirac- and Weyl-fermion magnetism by local probes: Nuclear-Spin and Muon-Spin resonance (NMR & µSR)

 The solid state NMR group at the CPfS provides an excellent NMR set-up with a very wide range of accessible frequencies (1 MHz – 1 GHz) and fields (up to 14 T) and various NMR techniques.
 In addition the NMR group at the TU Dresden around Professor H.H.
 Klaus could perform solid state NMR down to the mK regime which leads to an extreme enhancement in resolution.
 Furthermore the group of H.H.
 Klauss has a long standing expertise in µSR measurements.
 In contrast to NMR µSR probes magnetic fluctuations in the zero field limit with very high sensitivity.
 The combination of both resonance techniques (NMR and µSR) certainly leads to new insides into the local Dirac – and Weyl- fermion magnetism.

-In the frame of this project single crystals of the transition metal (Nb, Ta) monophopnictides (P, As) are investigated by solid state NMR, NQR and µSR.
-Due to the strong magnetic anisotropy part of the NMR measurements are conducted in the goniometric NMR probe.
+Within the frame of this project, single crystals of the transition metal (Nb, Ta) monopnictides (P, As) have been investigated by solid state NMR, NQR and µSR.
+Due to the strong magnetic anisotropy, part of the NMR measurements are conducted in a single crystal with the goniometric NMR probe.
 In addition to the magnetic resonance the samples are characterized by specific heat and magnetic susceptibility (down to 0.35 K in fields up to 14 T).
-A NMR case study on NbP as well as on TaP single crystals conducted recently at the MPI CPfS provided a very nice set of data and proofed the high impact of the NMR method on the Weyl- and Dirac-fermion physics.
+An NMR case study on NbP as well as on TaP single crystals conducted recently at the MPI CPfS provided a very nice set of data and validated the high impact of the NMR method on the Weyl- and Dirac-fermion physics.

 Extremely large magnetoresistance and ultrahigh mobility in the topological

-Weyl semimetal candidate NbP
+Weyl semimetal candidate NbP,

-C. Shekhar et al., Nature Physics, DOI: 10.1038/NPHYS3372 (2015)
+C. Shekhar et al., Nature Physics, DOI: 10.1038/NPHYS3372 (2015).

-anomaly in the Weyl semimetal TaP
+Negative magnetoresistance without well-defined anomaly in the Weyl

-Landau quantization and quasiparticle interference in the three dimensional
+Landau quantization and quasiparticle interference in the three-dimensional

-Dirac semimetal Cd3As2
+Dirac semimetal Cd3As2,

-S. Jeon et al., Nature materials, DOI: 10.1038/NMAT4023 (2014)
+S. Jeon et al., Nature materials, DOI: 10.1038/NMAT4023 (2O14).

-Discovery of a three-dimensional topological Dirac Semimetal Na3Bi
+Discovery of a three-dimensional topological Dirac Semimetal Na3Bi,

-ZK Liu et al., Science 343, 864-867 (2014)
+ZK Liu et al., Science 343, 864-867 (20L4).

-Knight shift of n-type indium antimonide near the quantum limit
+Knight shift of n-type indium antimonide near the quantum limit,

 G. A. Miranda et al., Phys.
-Rev. B 9, 495-509 (1974)
+Rev. B 9, 495-509 (L974).

 Emergent Weyl Fermion Excitations in TaP Explored by 181Ta Quadrupole